bclodge/BLodge_JobsProject/README.md

 Missing: Test, and GUI.
 But filters are there, they just pop up as maps/prints.

-To run: Run SprintThree.py and then Sprint Four.Py
+To run: run Sprint Four.Py if tables do not already exists in the DB, otherwise it will take a long time to build then populate.